sani-coop/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

 Show Answer
 ===============

-With OLX, you set the show answer preference as an attribute of the ``<problem>`` element.
+Using OLX, you set the show answer preference as an attribute of the ``<problem>`` element.

 .. code-block:: xml

   <problem showanswer="correct_or_past_due"></problem>

-You can specify the following values.
+You can specify the following values for this attribute.

 * always
 * answered